UHS Board of Regents - Bylaws

 (a) exercise the powers of the board when time is of the essence and a quorum of the board cannot be reasonably and practically established;

-(c) keep a separate record of executive committee proceedings and submit that record for inclusion in the official record of the board at the next regular or special board meeting;
+(b) keep a separate record of executive committee proceedings and submit that record for inclusion in the official record of the board at the next regular or special board meeting; and

 5.2 Standing Committees